ajit2704/peexle/README.md

 Processed images
 # Demo
  https://www.youtube.com/watch?v=qtmmXNjGEYI

+# Installation
+ 1. Provided .apk file to directly install in android phone(pass: monademry, if ask any)
+ 2. To build & run the code import android folder in android studio & then run it

 # Compatibility
  1. Supports Android 5.0 and above (better performance in nougat & above)
  2. Google api 25 & above